grafana/grafana/docs/sources/developers/plugins/publishing-and-signing-criteria.md

 > **Important:** Grafana Labs reserves the right to decline or remove any plugin at its discretion.
 Failure to comply with publishing and signing criteria may result in immediate removal from the Grafana plugin catalog.

-<<<<<<< HEAD

 ## Commercial

 - Usage of 3rd party software or dependencies within the plugin must be licensed for the intended use.
 For example, using open source dependencies must be credited/licensed; embedding logos or trademarks;

-# Grafana Labs reserves the right to decline or remove any plugin at its discretion.
+> **Note:** Grafana Labs reserves the right to decline or remove any plugin at its discretion.
 Failure to comply with publishing and signing criteria may result in immediate removal from the Grafana plugin catalog.

 ## Plugin licensing